 “It’s called developmental origin of disease,” said Rene Cortese, PhD, the MU scientist who is leading the study.
 “What happens in development affects the life of a human being.”

 Cortese specializes in a field called epigenetics, which examines the ways environmental factors can change how genes work.
-Since 2013, he has collaborated with sleep medicine expert David Gozal, MD, the chair of MU’s Department of Child Health, and Abdelnaby Khalyfa, PhD, to study the effect of sleep disturbances in pregnant mice on the health of their offspring.
+Since 2013, he has collaborated with sleep medicine expert David Gozal, MD, the former chair of MU’s Department of Child Health, and Abdelnaby Khalyfa, PhD, to study the effect of sleep disturbances in pregnant mice on the health of their offspring.

 They found that mice that experienced a condition similar to sleep apnea late in pregnancy gave birth to offspring more likely to become obese and suffer from metabolic problems as adults, compared to the mice in a control group.
 And they showed that these issues can be caused by epigenetic changes passed from mother to child.